twilio-professional-services/plugin-chat-sms-transfer/README.md

 ## Details

-**This plugin requires Flex v1.9 and above.**

 This plugin will add a transfer button near the End Chat button.
 Clicking this button will open the default worker/queue directory.
-Upon selecting a Queue, this plugin will initiate a blind transfer of the chat task to the specified queue.
+Upon selecting a Queue or Worker, this plugin will initiate a transfer of the chat task to the specified queue or worker.

 Because Flex does not yet support transfering Chat/SMS tasks natively, this plugin works by creating a new task and routing it through your workflow as normal.
-The original task is automatically completed by the provided function, and all subsequent "transfer" tasks are linked to the original task to be compatible with WFO reporting.
+These subsequent "transfer" tasks are linked to the original task to be compatible with Flex Insights reporting.

 It is up to you to implement the necessary Task Router routing rules to send the task to the specified queue.
-To aid you in this, two new attributes will be added to your tasks: `ignoreAgent` and `requiredQueue`.
+To aid you in this, three new attributes will be added to your tasks: `ignoreAgent`, `targetSid`, and `transferTargetType`.

+The sid of the worker OR queue will be populated in the `targetSid` attribute.
+The `functions/transfer-chat.js` function uses this value to determine if you are transfering the task to a worker or queue.

+Upon parsing where you are attempting to transfer the task, the `functions/transfer-chat.js` function will add a `transferTargetType` attribute to the task with the possible values of `worker` or `queue`.
+This lets your workflow target the task to the appropriate queue.
+If you are trying to route the task to a specific worker, we recommend you have a queue like the "Everyone" queue where all workers are members of the queue.
+Use the `targetSid` to target the worker that should be the recipient of the transfer.

-The selected queue sid will be populated in the `requiredQueue` attribute, and the agent that initiated the transfer will be added to the `ignoreAgent` attribute - this will aid you in ensuring that the last agent to transfer the task will not receive the transfer they initiated.
+The agent that initiated the transfer will be added to the `ignoreAgent` attribute - this will aid you in ensuring that the last agent to transfer the task will not receive the transfer they initiated, _assuming they are transfering the Task to a queue they are already a member of_.

 ### Prerequisite Function

-There is a single function Located in `src/functions` that you are expected to implement in the [Twilio Functions Runtime](https://www.twilio.com/functions), or to replicate in your own backend application.
+There is a single function Located in `functions` directory that you are expected to implement in the [Twilio Functions Runtime](https://www.twilio.com/functions), or to replicate in your own backend application.

 ##### Required Env Variables in your Function

-The provided functions in their current state are looking for your TaskRouter Workspace Sid in the `TWILIO_WORKSPACE_SID` variable.
-Please ensure this is set in your Twilio Function configuration.
+The provided functions in their current state are looking for your TaskRouter Workspace Sid in the `TWILIO_WORKSPACE_SID` variable and your workflowSid in `TWILIO_WORKFLOW_SID`.
+Please ensure that these are set in your Twilio Function configuration.

 ##### Required NPM Package for your Function Environment

 This plugin uses a Twilio function to actually perform the "transfer" of the chat task.
 If you use the [Twilio Functions Runtime](https://www.twilio.com/functions) you'll want to validate that the incoming requests to your function are actually coming from a Flex front-end.

 This plugin will send the Flex user's token along with the task information to transfer, upon validating the token, it will intiate the transfer.
 This plugin expects that you've [configured your Twilio Functions Runtime](https://www.twilio.com/console/runtime/functions/configure) dependencies and added the `twilio-flex-token-validator` package.